Certificate Centre can provide you with the

 However, all States and

-Territories have yet to adopt this 6 Star minimum, with New South Wales waiting
+Territories have yet to adopt this 6 Star minimum for Thermal Comfort, however New South Wales

 the Department of Planning and